-The Essential Gluten Free Guide to Morocco
+A Celiac’s Gluten Free Guide to Morocco

 I spent a full month in Morocco, exploring as much of it as I could.
 From the souks of Marrakesh to the camels in M’Hamid and everything in between, my experiences in the country were ones that still bring a smile to my face.
-I drove from Marrakesh to the desert, ate just about every tagine I could find in the country—my guide to tagine is here—and revelled in the beautiful architecture and elegant tile work.
+I drove from Marrakesh to the desert, ate just about every tagine I could find in the country — my guide to tagine is here — and revelled in the beautiful architecture and elegant tile work.

 Of course, being celiac, I also had to contend with food.
-I tell celiacs to make sure, for their own peace of mind, and for their stomachs, that they ought to familiarize themselves with ingredients used in the country.
+I tell celiacs to make sure, for their own peace of mind and for their stomachs, that they ought to familiarize themselves with ingredients used in the country.

 This guide will help you navigate the dishes you will find, as well as offer alternatives when you are eating out.